demelere/Data-Concepts-and-Patterns/README.md

 * Camera Reprojection Error: Camera reprojection error measures the discrepancy between the observed image features and their corresponding projected positions in the camera's image plane.
 It is a common metric used in camera calibration, structure-from-motion, and visual SLAM systems to refine camera parameters and optimize the reconstruction accuracy.

 To Do:
+* Diffusion
 * Sensor fusion algorithms by abstraction level
-* Diffusion and state space math involving Gaussian processes and Markov Chains
+* State space math involving Gaussian processes and Markov Chains
 * Vector derivative transport theorem
-* Quaternions for 3D and kinematnics
+* Quaternions for 3D and kinematics